 Del Paso Heights Brain Injury Lawyer

-One of the first questions that many people ask when they have suffered a traumatic brain injury is how the injury occurred.
+One of the first questions that many people ask when they have suffered a traumatic brain injury is how they occurred.
 Unfortunately, there are many different ways that a patient could develop an injury such as this.
 Some of the common mechanisms are:

 - Sports: It's no secret that football has spent a significant amount of time in the spotlight due to the risk of head injuries; however, this is far from the only sport that could lead to brain damage.
 A patient could suffer a concussion playing basketball, football, or any sport where a fall or a collision with another player is possible.
-That is why it is particularly important for an athlete to make sure that they wear the proper protective gear every time they take the field or court.
+That is why an athlete needs to make sure that they wear the proper protective gear every time they take the field or court.

 - Physical Assault: Brain injuries can also be the result of a physical assault.
 This could be a blunt injury, such as from a baseball bat or a golf club, or from a penetrating wound, such as a gunshot or a stabbing.
 All of these mechanisms could leave someone permanently disabled.